Are you moving to Russia? Make sure you and your family are covered for every eventuality by checking out our guide to health insurance in Russia.

 Anyone can apply for private health insurance in Russia, although it’s easier if you live in a big city.

-For example, there are a number of private clinics and healthcare providers in Moscow, many equipped with English-speaking doctors and staff.
-Private health insurance in Russia is as expensive as abroad in some cases, so it pays to shop around for a good deal.
+For example, there are a number of private clinics in Moscow, many equipped with English-speaking doctors and staff.
+Private health insurance in Russia can be as expensive as abroad, so it pays to shop around for a good deal.

-While private health insurance in Russia comes in many forms, nearly 90 percent of insurance plans are taken out by businesses for their employees as a workplace benefit.
+Private health insurance in Russia comes in many forms, but nearly 90% of insurance plans are taken out by businesses for their employees as a workplace benefit.

 In addition to workplace Russian health insurance, it’s also possible to take out individual, family, group and international health insurance for more coverage.